 at Williams College

 Graduate training for a PhD in economics requires much more mathematical sophistication than undergraduate economics does.
 Multivariable calculus (Math 105), linear algebra (Math 211) and real analysis (Math 301) are essential.
 Other math, statistics, or computer science courses may also be useful as preparation for certain fields in economics.
-In general, good grades in Math classes will boost your chances of getting into a top Economics PhD program, and will make it easier to understand what your professors are talking about and to survive once you get there.
+In general, good grades in math classes will boost your chances of getting into a top Economics PhD program, and will make it easier to understand what your professors are talking about and to survive once you get there.
 To get an idea of what economics research is all about (and to get to know a faculty member well), you should consider writing a senior honors thesis.

 Where should you apply?
 There are several rankings available on the web, and these can give you a rough idea of reputations of various departments.
 Most departments are stronger in some fields than in others — talk to a professor in the field you are interested in for more specific suggestions on where to apply.